BLOGS:RECIPESASKJUSTIN'S BLOG Register | Log In | Shopping Cart 0

 After cooking, kangaroo medallions are best left to rest (covered) for a few minutes before slicing or serving to allow the juices to redistribute.

 Flavors that work well with other game meats (particularly venison) are often used with kangaroo.
-For example: juniper berries, garlic, thyme, bacon, pancetta, berries (try wild huckleberries!), red wine, and port.
+For example: juniper berries, garlic, thyme, bacon, pancetta, berries (try wild huckleberries), red wine, and port.

 How to Tell Meat Doneness by Feel